 Investing in a project is free of charge.
 When operating within the secondary market, there is a 2% fee on the principal value of investments sold.

-Customer support
+Customer Support

 The website offers support via email and upon sending a couple of queries through I was attended to within a mere few minutes.
+Responsiveness has been consistently good in my experience.

-My thoughts on InRento
+My Thoughts on InRento

 Summary